ceph-dovecot/dovecot-ceph-plugin/README.md

 #### shared/public folder

-To configure the shared folder the acl plugin needs to be activated in the dovecot configuration as usual.
+To configure shared folder access the acl plugin needs to be activated in the dovecot configuration as usual.
-In the namespace config you need to use 'rbox' format in the location parameter.
-The configuration fallows the mdbox configuration soo rbox:%%h as location is sufficient.
+In the namespace configuration you need to use 'rbox' format as mailbox format.
+The configuration follows the mdbox configuration so rbox:%%h as location is sufficient.
 Dovecot-ceph plugin uses the username as Ceph namespace.
 In case of public folder no namepsace is set.

 ## Testing